-Even with the limitations of this data set, it is observed that the average number of alleged substandard of care FCA cases increased steadily in the study period (Figure 1).
-The first wave of cases reaches a peak between 2004 and 2005, followed by a somewhat faster decline from 2005 to 2006.
+Table 1 provides a summary of settled alleged FCA substandard care cases.
+Ten out of 136 substandard cases exceeded ten million dollars.
+The average number of alleged substandard of care FCA cases increased steadily in the study period (Figure 1).
+The first wave of cases reaches a peak between 2004 and 2005, followed by a somewhat faster decline from 2005 to

+2006.
 The second wave of cases began immediately after 2006.
 The average dollar amount of settlements (Figure 2) followed a similar trend as the average number of cases per year.
-It reaches the first peak in 2005; a second peak in 2011.
+Peaks were noted in 2005; and, a second peak in 2011.
 Additionally, examining the data in two equal time periods (1996-2003 and 2004-2011, excluding the cases that exceeded \$100 million) for the period 1996-2003 the average dollar amount was \$345,463, while the average for 2004-2011 was \$5,636,972.
-The number and dollar amounts of these cases indicate, healthcare organizations must proactively and consistently address quality of care issues within their organizations to avoid the expanded reach of the FCA.
+The number and dollar amounts of these cases indicate, healthcare organizations must proactively and consistently address quality of care issues within their organizations to avoid the federal government's expanded reach of the FCA.
+All tables and figures are in the Appendix.